MacOS vs Windows OS – Who Wins the Best OS Title?Donna Marie Padua

 7. User Interface

 Both operating systems let users customize the user interface very easily.
-They both offer options to customize the desktop backgrounds with photos or themes, screen item sizes, and screen savers too.
-Dark modes are the new rage although Windows included a new Light theme to Windows 2019.
+They both offer options to customize desktop backgrounds with photos or themes, screen item sizes, and screen savers.
+Dark modes are a new rage, although Windows included a new Light theme to Windows 2019.

-Both OS come with excellent, plug-and-play multiple monitor support, though Windows offers a bit more control.
-With Windows, you can span program windows across the multiple screens, whereas in Mac OS, each program window can only live on a single display.
+Both OS comes with excellent, plug-and-play multiple monitor support, though Windows offers a bit more control.
+With Windows, you can span program windows across multiple screens, whereas in Mac OS, each program window can only live on a single display.

 Overall, in this round, we have a TIE!

 Microsoft is a bit slow in integrating Windows OS with mobile devices.
 Android devices, in particular, are well served by Windows with the Launcher and Your Phone apps, which let you share documents and web pages and conduct SMS messaging across devices.